Strike action at Aberdeen International Airport postponed - Evening Express

-However, action scheduled for Friday between 6am and 10am will still take place.
+However, tomorrow’s strike between 6am and 10am, in what will be the third action in a month, will still take place.

 The industrial action was sparked over a row about pay and earlier this week the union had confirmed the strikes would take place after staff rejected a 3% pay increase offer.